 - Diversify markets to find new global buyers;

-- Increase value-added opportunities to make the most of this resource;
+- Increase secondary value-added opportunities to make the most of this resource;

 - Create a consistent and secure supply of blueberries to meet future value-added demands;

 - Expand blueberry consumption within New Brunswick, using the Local Food and Beverage Strategy (another key opportunity under the Economic Growth Plan); and

 - Identify opportunities for capital investment from the private sector.

 The government recognizes that First Nations communities have an interest in becoming more involved in the industry, and is working with those communities to ensure that they have opportunities to participate.

 More than 300 farm families are involved in the province’s wild blueberry industry.
 New Brunswick accounts for 25 per cent of Canada’s overall production.
 In partnership with government and stakeholders, the province’s blueberry industry more than tripled over the past decade.

 The New Brunswick Economic Growth Plan is government’s plan to grow the economy and create job opportunities for New Brunswickers.
 It outlines how government will mobilize to ensure there is a coordinated, complementary effort to improve New Brunswick’s economy and realize maximum benefits.